Storidge/cio-user-docs/kubernetes_storage/node_addition.md

 The installation requires access to system devices so sudo access or root user is needed
 :::

-Verify if you need to install the Kubernetes components (kubelet, kubeadm, kubectl, kubernetes-cni) on the worker node.
+Install the Kubernetes components (kubelet, kubeadm, kubectl, kubernetes-cni) on the worker node if not already installed.

 ## Add node